llambiel/letsecureme/content/2016-03-15-lets-encrypt-and-nginx-state-of-the-art-of-a-secure-web-deployment.md

 **UPDATE 1**: This post has been updated on 2016-06-03 to reflect Let's encrypt evolution (out of beta, new Certbot client), and now deployed on the new Ubuntu 16.04 LTS instead of 14.04.
 The changes can be tracked [here](https://github.com/llambiel/letsecureme/pull/9)

 **UPDATE 2**: SSL/TLS Ciphers list updated to remove outdated 3DES and switch to Mozilla recommanded list.

+**UPDATE 3 2017/03/03**: Added the new Referrer-Policy support

 ## Let's Encrypt overview